 - Driving time: ≈ 30 min

-Bluff – A Monument Valley stay on a budget
+Bluff, UT – A Monument Valley stay on a budget

 From Bluff it’s 49 miles (79 km) to Monument Valley Tribal Park.
 The longer drive makes Bluff a less convenient alternative compared to options for where to stay in Monument Valley and vicinity with better park access.

 But the drive from Bluff to Monument Valley is a scenic drive.
-On the way from Bluff to Monument Valley you pass by Goosenecks State Park, Valley of the Gods and Forrest Gump Point.
+On the way from Bluff to Monument Valley you pass by highlights including Goosenecks State Park, Valley of the Gods and Forrest Gump Point.

-Further away from the valley also means that hotel rates tend to be lower in Bluff compared to Monument Valley lodging closer to the park.
+The location further away from the valley also means that hotel rates tend to be lower in Bluff compared to Monument Valley lodging closer to the park.
 Therefore Bluff is a popular Monument Valley place to stay on a budget.

 To sum up, Bluff is an option for where to stay when visiting Monument Valley on a budget.
 But staying in Bluff is less convenient than Monument Valley places to stay closer to the park.